Democracy 2020 Digest: Independents and undecideds hold key to New Hampshire primary glory

 A super PAC supporting Biden’s White House bid is urging donors to “dig deep right now” into their pockets and is warning that if Biden’s campaign collapses, Democrats could face “a doomsday scenario.”

-The memo on Monday from the Unite the Country super PAC – which was obtained by Fox News – was seen as a signal of deep concerns among Biden supporters about the former vice president’s White House prospects.
+The memo on Monday from the Unite the Country super PAC, which was obtained by Fox News, was seen as a signal of deep concerns among Biden supporters about the former vice president’s White House prospects.
 It warned that “donors hedging their bets on Biden because of [Mike] Bloomberg could be creating a doomsday scenario for the Democrats everywhere.”

 The memo, written by Unite the Country treasurer Larry Rasky, argues that the “[Bernie] Sanders-[Elizabeth] Warren wing of the Party is ready for the Bloomberg fight.
 Democrats cannot afford a split Convention.”
 And it predicts that “if Bernie has more delegates, do you really think the Bros will make way for Mike?”
 (The "Bros" refers to hardcore Sanders supporters.)